Clinical UM Guideline

 Nearly 14 million Americans meet diagnostic criteria for alcohol use disorders.
 For many of these individuals, oral medication and rehabilitation successfully treat their dependence.
 The oral medications work in different ways:

 Injectable naltrexone (opioid antagonist) was addressed in a feasibility study by Comer and colleagues (2006).
 The study (n=60) was a multicenter, randomized, double-blind, placebo-controlled, parallel-group, 8-week clinical trial.
-Participants received an initial inpatient detoxification then oral naltrexone for three consecutive days to ensure participants were willing and able to tolerate the effects of injectable naltrexone.
+Participants received an initial inpatient detoxification, then oral naltrexone for 3 consecutive days to ensure participants were willing and able to tolerate the effects of injectable naltrexone.
 Participants were then randomized into groups receiving placebo, 192 mg or 384 mg naltrexone twice at 4 week intervals.
 The groups had physical evaluations twice weekly for treatment response and adverse events.
 Psychosocial evaluations were conducted twice during the study period.
 The highest percentage of negative urine samples occurred in the 384 mg group followed by the 192 mg group.
 Heroin craving was high in all 3 groups at the study's onset.
-Those who received either dose of naltrexone reported needing heroin less than the placebo group (p less than .001).
-The authors noted that opioid dependents pose a greater risk for Vivitrol adverse events than alcoholic individuals in that opioid abuse can involve injectable routes of administration increasing the chance of HIV and compromised immunity.
+Those who received either dose of naltrexone reported needing heroin less than the placebo group (p<0.001).
+The authors noted that opioid dependents pose a greater risk for Vivitrol adverse events than alcoholic individuals in that opioid abuse can involve injectable routes of administration increasing the chance of acquisition of Human Immunodeficiency Virus (HIV) and thus the potential for compromised immunity is also elevated in this population.
 They also acknowledged that larger studies with more diverse populations are needed.

 Adverse Events and Warnings